Ectodysplasin A receptor: Derived EDAR allele

+The frequency of 370A is most highly elevated in modern North Asian and East Asian populations, followed by Native American populations, but is virtually absent in other populations around the world.
+In a study of 222 Korean and 265 Japanese subjects, the 370A mutation was found in 86.9% Korean (Busan) and 77.5% Japanese (Tokyo) subjects.
+Many Native Americans today have significant European admixture and Europeans lack this EDAR variant entirely, so it is likely that the occurrence of 370A among Native Americans was originally much higher prior to the European colonization of the Americas.

-The 370A mutation is found in 60-90% of Han Chinese and in the majority of people in nearby Asian populations of very specific demographic haplogroups.
-This mutation is also implicated in ear morphology differences and reduced chin protrusion.
-The derived G-allele is a variation of the A-allele in earlier hominids, the version found in most modern non-East Asian and non-Native American populations and is found in 100% of Native American skeletal remains within all Native American haplogroups which studies have been done on prior to all contract for foreign population from Africa, Europe, or Asia.
+The derived G-allele is a variation of the A-allele in earlier hominids, the version found in most modern non-East Asian and non-Native American populations and is found in 100% of Native American skeletal remains within all Native American haplogroups which studies have been done on prior to all contact from foreign population from Africa, Europe, or Asia.
 The derived allele was present in both the Tibeto-Burman (Magar and Newar) and Indo-European (Brahmin) populations of Nepal.
 The highest 1540C allele frequency was observed in Magar (71%), followed by Newar (30%) and Brahmin (20%).

-Derived variants of EDAR are associated with multiple facial and dental characteristics.

-In a 2015 study, three (of six) ancient DNA samples (7,900-7,500 BP) from Motala, Sweden; two (3300–3000 BC) from the Afanasevo culture and one (400–200 BC) Scythian sample were found to carry the rs3827760 mutation.
+50% of ancient DNA samples (7,900-7,500 BP) from Motala, Sweden; two (3300–3000 BC) from the Afanasevo culture and one (400–200 BC) Scythian sample were found to carry the rs3827760 mutation.

-In a 2018 study, several ancient DNA samples from the Americas, including USR1 from the Upward Sun River site, Anzick-1, and the 9,600 BP individual from Lapa do Santo, were found to not carry the derived allele.
+According to a 2018 study, several ancient DNA samples from the Americas, including USR1 from the Upward Sun River site, Anzick-1, and the 9,600 BP individual from Lapa do Santo, were found to not carry the derived allele.
 This suggests that the increased frequency of the derived allele occurred independently in both East Asia and the Americas.

+A 2021 study analyzed the DNA of 6 Jomon remains from Japan and found that none of them carried the derived EDAR allele that is fixed in modern East Asian populations.